BogdanovaIV/UniFlow/README.md

 __The Footer__

  - The footer section includes links to the relevant social media sites for Medocal University.
 The links will open in a new tab to allow easy navigation for the user.

   ![The Footer](documentation/features/footer.png)

  - Links have a hover effect: changing color.

   ![The Footer (hover)](documentation/features/footer-hover.png)

 __The Home Page__

  - The page contains relevant detailed information about the University.

   ![The Home page](documentation/features/home.png)

 __The Contact Page__

  - The page contains relevant information about the address, the phone, the e-mail, and the map with the location.

   ![The Contact page](documentation/features/contact.png)

 __The Register Page__

  - The page registers a new user on the website.
 The user has to fill out the e-mail which is login, the first name, the last name, and the password.

   ![The Register page](documentation/features/register.png)

 __The Login Page__

  - The page allows the user to authenticate on the website.
 The user has to fill out the login which is the e-mail and the password.

   ![The Login page](documentation/features/login.png)

 __The Dashboard Page (Student)__

  - The page displays the weekly schedule containing subjects, homework, and marks of the user.
  - There are three buttons: Instruction, Update, and Selection.
 The buttons have tooltips with short descriptions.
+ - **Tutors who have two permissions groups: Tutor and Student can open the student dashboard through the direct link.**

   ![The Dashboard page for students](documentation/features/student-dashboard.png)

  - The "Instruction" button displays the instructions on how to work with this page to the user.

   ![The instructions on how to work with this page](documentation/features/student-dashboard-instruction.png)

  - The "Update" button updates information on the dashboard.
  - When the user clicks on the "Selection" button, it expands and displays a selection that the user has to fill out.

   ![Expanded selection](documentation/features/student-dashboard-selection.png)

  - the "Homework" link has a hover effect

   ![Hover homework](documentation/features/student-dashboard-hover-homework.png)

  - When the user clicks on the "Homework" link, it expands and displays the whole text.

   ![Expanded homework](documentation/features/student-dashboard-expand-homework.png)

  - The blue oval contains the student's mark.

   ![Student's mark](documentation/features/student-dashboard-mark.png)

 __The Dashboard Page (Tutor)__